Auto & Mobility

 * Affiliate link to Reifen.at

-Last updated: November 2025.
-All information is general guidance and may change.
-For vehicle-specific requirements, consult the owner's manual or a qualified workshop.
-This guide is for informational purposes only.
+Last updated: 30 April 2026.
+The information in this guide is general guidance and may change over time.
+For vehicle-specific requirements always consult the owner's manual of your vehicle or a qualified workshop.
+This guide is for informational purposes only and does not replace individual advice.
+Written by Sebastian Mayer, Auto Editor at CheckEverything.at.

 Disclaimer and Legal Information